elvisburrniku/Clientlly-Webpage/replit.md

 # BusinessFlow Pro - Full-Stack Business Management Platform

+## Recent Changes (July 29, 2025)

+✓ COMPLETED comprehensive animation title standardization across entire application (July 29, 2025) ✓ Updated all animated titles to use standardized `animate-professional-fade` and `animate-subtle-gradient` patterns ✓ Replaced `animate-elegant-rise` animations in about.tsx and contact.tsx "Let's grow together" titles ✓ Applied consistent animation movement (opacity fade-in with translateY) and color schemes (blue, purple, green gradient) ✓ Standardized all titles to match reference animations from "Trusted by businesses worldwide" and "Choose the perfect plan for your business"
+✓ Enhanced visual consistency across 30+ pages including all feature pages, trust indicators, about, contact, and subscription flow
+✓ All animated titles now use identical 2.5s ease-out timing with 0.5s delay for professional fade-in effects ✓ All gradient animations now use 6s ease-in-out infinite cycle with consistent blue-purple-green color transitions

 ## Overview

 BusinessFlow Pro is a comprehensive business management SaaS application built with a modern full-stack architecture.
 The platform provides a beautiful subscription-based frontend similar to Cliently, featuring invoicing, expense tracking, CRM, HR management, and contract management capabilities.
 The system includes seamless Stripe payment integration and comprehensive Laravel integration documentation for automated user account creation.